haoyung/haoyung.github.io/en/index.md

 language_reference: home
 ---

-***Disclaimer: All English content in this blog is AI-translated.
+***Disclaimer: Please note that all English content on this blog has been translated using AI.
 Apologies for any quirks – blame the robots!***

 Hi, I'm Hao-Yung Weng, a passionate coffee enthusiast.
-I previously led the [student coffee club of National Taiwan University](https://instagram.com/ntu.coffee) and continue to play a role in mentoring new club members.

-We regard ourselves as a relatively research-oriented organization.
-We read blog posts (we love [Jonathan Gagné](https://coffeeadastra.com/), [Christopher Feran](https://christopherferan.com/), and many more), conduct cupping sessions, log brews, and measure yield.
-Our goal is always to brew better coffee.
+My coffee journey began when I led the [student coffee club at National Taiwan University](https://instagram.com/ntu.coffee), where I currently serve as a mentor for new members.
+Our club has a strong focus on research.
+We delve into blog posts (favorites include [Jonathan Gagné](https://coffeeadastra.com/), [Christopher Feran](https://christopherferan.com/), among others), host cupping sessions, document our brewing, and measure extraction yields.
+Our mission is to continually deepen our understanding and refine our execution of the coffee brewing process.

-Through years of research, I've gained many new insights into coffee.
-While I can't claim they're all correct, I believe they're worth sharing.
-That's why I decided to build this blog as a medium for sharing my thoughts and experiences (this is one of the few times my Computer Science degree comes in handy).
+Over the years, my coffee exploration has yielded numerous insights.
+While I don't claim that all my discoveries are conclusive, I believe they are worth sharing.
+This blog serves as a platform for me to express my thoughts and experiences, and my background in Computer Science has proven surprisingly beneficial in this endeavor.

-Since my name's initials spell out "WHY," I decided to use "why coffee?" as the name of the blog.
-This might also be a question worth asking ourselves: Why do we drink coffee?
-Is it to taste different terroirs?
-Or to enjoy the process of discussing coffee with fellow enthusiasts?
+The name of this blog, "why coffee?" was inspired by my initials, "WHY."
+This question can also serve as a point of reflection for all of us: What draws us to coffee?
+Is it the pursuit of experiencing diverse terroirs or the joy of engaging in discussions about the nuances of coffee with fellow enthusiasts?

-When hosting tasting events in the past, I often used the phrase "connections between people" to describe the meaning of coffee.
-From planting, harvesting, processing, and roasting to the final cup, each coffee bean has been on a long journey, and this journey connects the people involved.
-Usually, at this point, I would say to the audience, "You see, you and I are also connected through our shared love for coffee."
+During previous tasting events I've hosted, I often emphasized the phrase "connections between people" to capture the essence of coffee.
+Each bean tells a story of cultivation, harvesting, processing, and roasting, culminating in the cherished brew we enjoy.
+This journey creates connections among all those involved.
+I typically conclude these events by highlighting the bond we share through our love for coffee, saying, "You see, through our shared passion for coffee, we are interconnected."

-Similarly, I'd like to extend this message to you, the person reading this right now.
+In that same spirit, I extend this camaraderie to you, dear reader.